Glossary

 W is for WIP, Works in Progress Because there are always the unfinished and if you know me, more than finished.

 W is for Wishing Star. a personal symbol, derived from the classic traditional eight pointed patchwork block pattern.
-The symbol, for me, was once used for hope but I've loosened it, and now it just represents freedom of thought.
-They started back here.
+The symbol, for me, was once used for hope but I've loosened it, and now it just represents a kind of freedom.
+To think, to dream, to mend what's broken.

 W is for Wordless Wordless, or Word-less-ness might be better because it seems more a sense of something.
 I thing it is a kind of space and place at the same time.
 At least it makes time to consider that.